-The Transportation Authority’s Neighborhood Program supports neighborhood-scale transportation planning efforts and project implementation in each supervisorial district.
+The Transportation Authority’s Neighborhood Program supports neighborhood-scale transportation projects in each supervisorial district.

 - Improve pedestrian and/or bicycle safety